jacobwilliams/fortran_function_parser/README.md

   from [here](http://fparser.sourceforge.net).
 * The function parser concept is based on a C++ class library written by Juha Nieminen <warp@iki.fi> available from [here](http://warp.povusers.org/FunctionParser/).
-* The code has been updated to Fortran 2008 by Jacob Williams.
+* The original code has been updated to Fortran 2008 by Jacob Williams.
 Development continues on [GitHub](https://github.com/jacobwilliams/fortran_function_parser).
+* Note that another refactoring of the original code is available [here](https://github.com/jacopo-chevallard/FortranParser).